mchlstckl/bug-free-engine/FilteringDataAtRestAsWellAsInFlightUsingAnAst.md

 These criteria were predefined and you could toggle them via some checkboxes.
 The filter expression was part of the request and forwarded to the backend that did a simple mapping to some SQL.
 We decided that perhaps we could make this aspect more flexible and enable users to freely query the logs.
-Unfortunatly there was no simple mapping from what is shown in the UI and the actual data schema.
+Unfortunately there was no simple mapping from what is shown in the UI and the actual data schema.
-Additionally, it would be great if we could perform this type of filtering on the incoming log stream to create live views that automically update with whatever logs that match the filter expression.
+Additionally, it would be great if we could perform this type of filtering on the incoming log stream to create live views that automatically update with whatever logs that match the filter expression.

 Ok, cool.
 I wrote down some proposals on how we could approach this and asked colleagues for feedback.